-- Air Jordan XX8 SE Finals.
-Worn during the Spurs 2014 Championship run, these exclusive sneakers feature a gold and white upper with elegant Jordan elephant print along the edge.
+Air Jordan XX8 SE Finals.
+Worn during the Spurs 2014 Championship run, Kawhi's exclusive Air Jordan 28 shoes feature gold and white uppers with elegant Jordan elephant print along the edge.

-- Air Jordan XX9 Low PE.
+Air Jordan XX9 Low PE.
 There are a lot of Air Jordan XX9 PEs around, but the Low version hasn’t seen the same kind of treatment.
-Michael Jordan was seen wearing a pair however it wasn’t clear if it were PEs.
+Michael Jordan was seen wearing a pair AJ 29 Lows; however, it wasn’t clear if it were PEs.
 Matching his Spurs colors, Leonard rocked his subtle pair complete with “The Claw” logo on-court.

-- Air Jordan XXX PE.
-The second round of the 2016 Playoffs saw an exciting match-up between Jordan Brand athletes Kawhi Leonard and Russell Westbrook who both graced the floor with their Air Jordan XXX PEs.
+Air Jordan XXX PE.
+The second round of the 2016 Playoffs saw an exciting match-up between Jordan Brand athletes Kawhi Leonard and Russell Westbrook, who both graced the floor in their Air Jordan XXX PEs PEs.
 Leonard’s PE complements his Spurs uniform, and it sports “The Claw” logo on the tongue.

 Blake Griffin was recognized as the 2009 NCAA AP Player of the Year during his sophomore season with the Oklahoma Sooners.
 During the same year, he joined the NBA Draft and was selected first overall by the Los Angeles Clippers.